 Chaste Hero: Filter doesn't realize Pinkie's crush on him, despite it being about as obvious as Spike's crush on Rarity.

-Cluster F-Bomb: When Quill and Filter realize that the house they've just bought has a caved-in roof, he gives what is described as "the longest series of curses in pony history".
+Cluster F-Bomb: When Quill and Filter realize that the house they've just bought has a caved-in roof, the former gives what is described as "the longest series of curses in pony history".

-Informed Ability: Quill is an author and Filter is a rapper.
-We have yet to see either of them actually write or rap.
+Informed Ability: Quill is an author and Filter is a musician.
+We have yet to see either of them actually perform these talents.
+Justified, as the talents are based on the talents of the respective authors rather than having any specific impact on the story.

 Insane Troll Logic: When Filter accuses Quill of never thinking, Quill comments that despite that he's still alive, opposed to beings Discord or Nightmare Moon, who did think and are now as good as dead, and that thinking is therefore the cause of death.
 Filter is left dumbfounded.